yorevs/homesetup/README.md

 * [Droid font](misc/fonts/Droid-Sans-Mono-for-Powerline-Nerd-Font-Complete.otf).

 You need to install it on your machine before installing or trying HomeSetup, otherwise, you will see a question mark icon instead of the real icons.

-**Mac users**: We suggest a terminal profile to use (see the below topics).
+**Linux users**: We have checked that some terminals already support icons, if not, you can install the font manually.

-**Linux users**: We have checked that some terminals already support icons, if not, you can install it manually.
+**Mac users**: We suggest using one of the terminal profiles below:

 ##### Terminal App (Darwin)